 Jesus didn’t just weep for Himself.
 He wept with His friends.
 Friends rejoice with friends who rejoice.
 And friends weep when friends weep.
 (Romans 12:15)

-This devotional was originally published October 29, 2019.
+This devotional was originally published on October 29, 2019.